nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Year 2 Computer Science Student
+* Year 2 Computing Student
 * Taking the modules CS2103T, CS2101 and ES2660
 * Has a need to manage and organise a significant number of contacts of group mates
 * Has a need to manage different tasks related to different groups